HARC-PTI/HOWTO-Amazon-AWS/How-To/AWS-AMI-Packer/examples/README.md

 TO-DO: Explain what this example does.

+This Packer build template examples uses a RHEL base AMI to build a temporary EC2 instance.
+After creating the instance, Packer copies over a file into a directory within the instance ([history_timestamp.sh](extras/history_timestamp.sh)) and then runs a separate bash script ([bootstrap.sh](extras/bootstrap.sh)) that makes various changes to the system.
+After that is done, Packer then creates the AMI from that temporary instance.

+See the note in the first example regarding the use of the official RHEL AMIs as the base image.

 Prior to using this example build template with Packer, you will need to set the following environment variables in your current shell:

+- packer_aws_region
 - packer_build_author

 Example:

+          export packer_aws_region="us-east-2"
           export packer_build_author="John Doe"
           packer build rhel-aws-packer-example-2.json